Chittagong University Central Students' Union

-Chittagong University Central Students’ Union (Bengali: চট্টগ্রাম বিশ্ববিদ্যালয় কেন্দ্রীয় ছাত্র সংসদ, romanized: Caṭṭagrām Biśbôbidyālôẏ Kendriẏo Chatro Sôṅsôd), abbreviated as CUCSU (Bengali: চাকসু), is the representative student organization of the University of Chittagong in Bangladesh.
+Chittagong University Central Students’ Union (চট্টগ্রাম বিশ্ববিদ্যালয় কেন্দ্রীয় ছাত্র সংসদ, romanized: Caṭṭagrām Biśbôbidyālôẏ Kendriẏo Chatro Sôṅsôd), abbreviated as CUCSU (চাকসু), is the representative student organization of the University of Chittagong in Bangladesh.
 It serves as the elected platform for students, organizing campus activities and voicing student interests within university governance.
-It was founded in 1966 with the stated goals of upholding student rights and enhancing welfare and educational opportunities.
-In order to facilitate elections after roughly 35 years of inactivity, a new constitution was approved in 2025.
-CUCSU has not held elections since 1990.
-The union has played a key role in reviving student governance and student demands for representation.
+CUCSU did not hold elections between February 1990 and October 2025.

 History

+The University of Chittagong was founded in November 1966.
+According to political scientist Amin-al-Zaman, its student union was a stronghold of the Awami League's student wing, the Bangladesh Chatra League (BCL).
+After the 1975 assassination of Sheikh Mujibur Rahman, Islamist parties began to gain strength.
+Bangladesh Jamaat-e-Islami re-emerged as a political party in 1979.
+The party believed the country was not ready to support Jamaat rule, so it made it a priority to "reconstruct and purify the thoughts of people".
+One way it educated and influenced the masses was through its student wing, the Islami Chhatra Shibir (ICS).

+By 1981, the Awami League had been weakened by internal factionalism.
+An outright split of the organization was avoided by electing Sheikh Hasina, Sheikh Mujibur Rahman's daughter, party president.
+But she had been abroad since before 1975, did not return until May 1981, and could not immediately knit together the two main factions.

+The BCL was unable to form a unified panel of candidates for the 1981 Chittagong University Central Students' Union (CUCSU) election.
+They fielded two rival panels, and as a result, both were defeated.
+The ICS proved that it was one of the strongest student fronts in the country when it won 15 out of 17 seats in the election, capturing control of the CUCSU for the first time.
+According to historian Taj Hashmi, they proceeded to terrorize all opposing groups.
+ICS maintained control of the CUCSU until 1990 despite the combined opposition of the BCL, Jatiotabadi Chatra Dal, and pro-leftist student organisations.

-Established in 1966 as the University of Chittagong's central representative student body, the Chittagong University Central Students' Union (CUCSU) works to advance student rights, leadership, and academic standards.
-Only six elections have been held at CUCSU since its founding, the most recent one taking place in February 1990.After that, the union's operations came to an end, and it didn't hold representative elections for about 35 years.
+Six CUCSU elections were held from its founding through February 1990.
+After that, the union's operations came to an end, and it did not hold representative elections for about 35 years.
 A new constitution was approved by the university administration in 2025, and elections to resurrect CUCSU were set for 12 October 2025.

-Constitution
+2025 Constitution

 After many years without elections, the previous framework was replaced by the new CUCSU constitution in 2025.
 The new amendment states that CUCSU's executive committee has 28 positions (there were previously 28 but the distribution of executive positions was different).